boazsegev/neorack/README.md

 Where Rack is based on the historical CGI specification, NeoRack looks to the future and aims to provide solutions for modern Web Applications.

-## Evented, Blocking or Async?

-The choice is yours.

-[The NeoRack specification](./SPEC.md) is designed to force the underlying architecture into allowing you to choose the best approach for your needs.

 ## Backwards compatibility?

 > "[All for the sake of momentum,](https://youtu.be/2F-0pKS3xgk?t=105)